Policy No: 2054 Responsible Office: Commercialization and Industry Collaboration Last Review Date: 04/28/2022 Next Required Review: 04/28/2027

-4.1.4 In the instance of founders’ equity, the inventor finds him or herself in an unmanageable conflict of interest because, on one end, he or she seeks to represent the start-up company and negotiate as low an equity distribution as possible with the University, while in the role of University Affiliated Individual the inventor seeks to negotiate as high as possible equity distribution to the University in order to maximize the inventors share of equity generated under the Distribution of Net Income section as provide for in the USA Patent and Invention Policy.
+4.1.4 In the instance of founders’ equity, the inventor finds him or herself in an unmanageable conflict of interest because, on one end, he or she seeks to represent the start-up company and negotiate as low an equity distribution as possible with the University, while in the role of University Affiliated Individual the inventor seeks to negotiate as high an equity distribution as possible to the University in order to maximize the inventor's share of equity generated under the Distribution of Net Income section as provide for in USA's Patent and Invention policy.

 4.1.5 Under this policy, any inventor receiving equity from the University has the right to manage such equity as he or she deems fit.
-All proceeds of equity shares, including any waived Inventor Share, that are liquidated by the USA Foundation for Research and Commercialization (USA FRC) shall be distributed according to the tier structure defined in the USA Patent and Invention Policy.
+All proceeds of equity shares, including any waived Inventor Share, that are liquidated by the USA Foundation for Research and Commercialization (USA FRC) shall be distributed according to the tier structure defined in USA's Patent and Invention policy.

 4.2.1 An inventor may accept founders’ equity in a start-up company in exchange for providing professional services to said company, for example, serving as its chief technology officer or chief research officer.
 The University may accept equity in a start-up company in lieu of licensing fees for University-owned IP assets through an OCIC transaction.
 This shall only occur with the prior written approval of the Office of the Vice President for Research.